Meet the Team at the Dunedin Wildlife Hospital

 In 2022, Gina completed her Diploma in Veterinary Nursing at the Otago Polytechnic (Level 6).

-• Dr. Emma Chen, Wildlife Veterinarian, joined the Wildlife Hospital team in 2022.
+Dr. Samantha (Sam) Howarth, Wildlife Veterinarian, joined the Hospital team in 2026.

 She completed a Bachelor of Veterinary Technology at Massey University.
 During her studies, Emily pursued placements and volunteer opportunities that offered hands-on experience with avian health in both native and exotic species.